 Selling your home is all about presenting it in the most desirable way possible!
-Emphasising the best features of the property to potential buyers will help you to garner interest and begin working towards a settlement.
+Emphasising the best features of the property to potential buyers will help you to garner interest and begin working towards a successful sale.
 However, there are a number of things that can turn people off your home quickly, leaving them with cold feet and you without a sale.
-You don’t get a second chance to make a good first impression, and impressions are what counts if achieving a premium price for your property is what it’s all about.
+You don’t get a second chance to make a good first impression, and impressions are what count if achieving a premium price for your property is what it’s all about.

 Here are some of the more common areas that vendors can improve on when trying to sell their homes:

-Unkempt outdoor area
+Unkept outdoor area

 Ensuring you take the time to trim back your garden and lawn is an essential thing to do before opening your home up to inspections.
 An overgrown yard can leave a bad impression on buyers, whose attention you want to capture during these open sessions.